warehouse-13/cosmic/build-docs/docs/troubleshooting/microvm.md

 ### Cannot SSH into MicroVM

-- Check that you set a public SSH in the spec `user-data`.
+- Check that you set a public SSH key in the spec `user-data` or the cluster manifest.
 - Check the `firecracker.stdout` boot logs of the MicroVM to make sure you have the correct IP, or that one has been set at all (see the above section).